MartijnWisse/mirte_workshop/rviz.md

 2. each should be set their own IP address:
 `$ export ROS_IP=192.168.yyy.yyy` with the IP address of each, obtainable with `$ hostname -I` in the terminal.
-*note: these parameters must be set in each terminal that you open both in the terminal as well as in the external computer*
+*note: these parameters must be set in each terminal that you open both in the robot as well as in the external computer*

 Test if all is set correctly with
 `$ rostopic list`  and